inkstitch/inkstitch/collections/_fonts/en/magnolia_script.md

 ## Dimensions

-At 100%, this font is approximatively 22 mm (0.9 inch) high.
+At 100%, this font is approximatively 22 mm (0.9 inch) tall.

 It can be scaled up to 120% (approx. 33 mm, 1.1  inches) or scaled down to  80% (approx.  20 mm, 0.8 inch).